← All Articles

 Zeigarnik Effect

-People remember uncompleted or interrupted tasks better than completed tasks.
+People remember interrupted or uncompleted tasks better than completed ones.